Splunk Cloud Platform Service Details

 Workload-based subscription

 This subscription is based on the resource capacity consumed rather than the data volume ingested.
 Your subscription entitles you to the purchased workload resources and this subscription does not meter ingestion.
 You can increase ingest and/or search load and operate the service to your desired performance objective.
 As necessary, you can purchase additional resource capacity to increase ingest and search load or to improve performance.
 You purchase units of storage blocks based on your data retention requirements for your workload-based subscription.
 If you ingested far more data than your initial estimate and thus exceeded your purchased storage capacity, the Splunk Cloud Platform service elastically expands the amount of storage to retain your data per your retention settings.
-On a quarterly basis, Splunk will true-up your storage for any overages.
+Refer to the Splunk General Terms for Splunk's policy for Overages.
 The Cloud Monitoring Console and Splunk Web provide you with the total amount of data retained at any given time.

 Ingest-based subscription

 By exception, you may be on an ingest-based subscription.
 An ingest-based subscription for Splunk Cloud Platform is based on the volume of uncompressed data that you want to index on a daily basis.
 The subscription pricing also includes a fixed amount of data storage.
 If you ingest more data than your entitlement and thus exceed your storage entitlement, the Splunk Cloud Platform service elastically expands the amount of storage to retain your data per your retention settings.
-On a quarterly basis, Splunk will true-up your storage for any overages.
+Refer to the Splunk General Terms for Splunk's policy for Overages.
 The Cloud Monitoring Console and Splunk Web provide you with the total amount of data retained at any given time.

 Data policies